 The former chapel of rest within the burial ground is now the workshop of the letter-cutter, Eric Marland, who often holds workshops and public events as part of the Open Studios scheme.

 The burial ground is accessible to visitors during daylight hours via All Souls Lane, which is a private road.
 Please be aware that for reasons of safety the gates may be closed during the day.
 There is no access for vehicles, except for those with mobility problems and in the case of funerals, so please do not bring your car down the lane but park elsewhere.
 Be aware that the ground throughout the cemetery is uneven and there is limited accessibility to some areas, so keep to the paths as much as possible.

 If you have a query concerning the burial ground then please contact the Parish Office in the first instance.

-There is a group of Friends of the Parish of the Ascension Burial Ground that aims to protect and enhance the ground for the public benefit as a place of remembrance, spirituality, history and nature.
-They welcome new members and are happy to answer enquiries about Friends’ activities, so please take a look at their brochure which gives all the details of how to join or support this group..
+There is a group of Friends of the Parish of the Ascension Burial Ground that aims to protect and enhance the site for the public benefit as a place of remembrance, spirituality, history and nature.
+They welcome new members and are happy to answer enquiries about Friends’ activities, so please visit their website or take a look at their brochure which gives all the details of how to join or support this group.
 The Friends hold regular work parties, on Saturday mornings once a month, to clear graves and keep things tidy.
 The dates of the monthly working party meetings are shown in the calendar.